Open Bible Data Home About News OET Key

 RV Now there is in Jerusalem by the sheep gate a pool, which is called in Hebrew Bethesda, having five porches.

-WBS Now there is in Jerusalem by the sheep gate a pool, which is called in Hebrew Bethesda, having five porches.
+WBS Now there is at Jerusalem by the sheep market a pool, which is called in the Hebrew tongue, Bethesda, having five porches.

 KJB Now there is at Jerusalem by the sheep market a pool, which is called in the Hebrew tongue Bethesda, having five porches.